Skip to main content

 What Are the Synergistic Effects with Lifestyle Changes?

 Lifestyle modifications, such as caloric restriction and exercise, create a favorable biochemical milieu that enhances the efficacy of peptide therapies.
 For instance, exercise has been shown to improve insulin sensitivity, which is closely linked to melanocortin signaling.
-A reduction in adiposity through can also decrease the production of leptin, which can, in some cases of leptin resistance, contribute to a reduction in the overstimulation of the melanocortin system, allowing for a “reset” of receptor sensitivity.
+A reduction in adiposity through diet and exercise can also decrease the production of leptin, which can, in some cases of leptin resistance, contribute to a reduction in the overstimulation of the melanocortin system, allowing for a “reset” of receptor sensitivity.

 The table below compares the mechanisms of action of lifestyle changes and peptide therapies on melanocortin receptor sensitivity, highlighting their complementary nature.